teamwize/panel-app/README.md

 - **Employee Management** (Admin Only): Admins can add, edit, or remove employees and view their leave history.
 Employees log in using details set by the admin.
 - **Team Management** (Admin Only): Admins can create and manage teams within the company.
 - **Leave Request Management** (Admin Only): Admins can review and manage employee time-off requests by approving or rejecting them.
-- **Calendar View**: Employees can view their own and other employees’ leave requests on a calendar, and submit new requests with the "Request Day Off" button.
+- **Calendar View**: Employees can view their own and other employees’ leave requests on a calendar, and submit new requests with the "Request Leave" button.
-- **Leave Balance View**: Employees can check their available day off balance (e.g., vacation, sick leave) and review their day off history.
+- **Leave Balance View**: Employees can check their available leave balance (e.g., vacation, sick leave) and review their leave history.
 - **Settings Management**: Employees can update their password and view a list of official holidays set by the admin.
 - **Official Holidays Management** (Admin Only): Admins can set official holidays based on the year and country.
 - **Activity Logs** (Admin Only): Admins can track all actions in the system, including leave requests, approvals, and leave balance changes.